 Horse ownership presents two challenges to the owner.
-First is the performance of tasks associated with keeping a health horse, and second is the expense involved.
+First is the performance of tasks associated with keeping a healthy horse, and second is the expense involved.
 The chores take time and physical stamina or someone else must be paid to perform the chores.
 Not performing the chores of horse ownership is not an option.
 Thus, horse owners must be constantly evaluating their financial and physical ability required to own a horse.

 The Horse Owner's Well Being

 Horse ownership usually involves some sacrifices in terms of time and money.
 However, the horse owner's obligation is to themselves in terms of maintaining their own health and reasonable financial stability.
 Using all resources to support horses is not a lasting life style or in the best interest of the horse or owner.

 When its Time to Give up Your Horses